Diagnosing, treating and managing Neurological Disorders in Greater Cleveland

-With the aging of the American population, neurological disorders are increasing in prevalence.
+With the aging of the American population, neurological disorders are increasing in prevalence, making neurological health a priority.
 To provide more convenient access to diagnosis and treatment, Southwest General offers an expanding range of services through our Neurosciences Program.

 Alzheimer’s Disease (since 1980, cases in the U.S. have doubled)

 Migraine Headaches (affecting about 30 million people annually)

 Stroke (the third leading cause of death and one of the main causes of long-term disability)

 Neurologists and neurosurgeons on Southwest General's Medical Staff work in collaboration with specialists from many disciplines, including radiology, orthopedic surgery, pulmonology and more to offer comprehensive care, including sleep studies to diagnose and treat a variety of sleep disorders.
 Collaboration helps to assure that patients receive comprehensive, state-of-the-art care in a timely manner for the best outcomes possible.

 Minimally Invasive Surgical Procedures